bcgov/DriveBC.ca/infrastructure/crunchy-postgres/README.md

 1. Close the file which should automatically save

 ## Changes after initial install
 Changes can be made easily once the Crunchy Cluster is already installed.
-Simply run the following commands on the appropriate OpenShift Cluster
-- `helm upgrade ENV-ride-db -f .\crunchy-postgres\values-ENV-gold.yaml .\crunchy-postgres --set crunchy.pgBackRest.s3.bucket=<BUCKET> --set crunchy.pgBackRest.s3.endpoint=<ENDPOINT>`
-- `helm upgrade ENV-ride-db -f .\crunchy-postgres\values-ENV-gold.yaml -f .\crunchy-postgres\values-ENV-golddr.yaml .\crunchy-postgres --set crunchy.pgBackRest.s3.bucket=<BUCKET> --set crunchy.pgBackRest.s3.endpoint=<ENDPOINT>`

-One challenge you may run into is that the Github repo doesn't contain the S3 information or custom password for the default user.
-Few things to note
-- If `crunchy.user.password` is blank, then it won't update it.
-- Once `crunchy.pgBackRest.s3.accessKey` and `crunchy.pgBackRest.s3.secretKey` are set in OpenShift it's setup to not change them so they can be blank
-- **IMPORTANT** You **must** ensure that `crunchy.pgBackRest.s3.bucket` and `crunchy.pgBackRest.s3.endpoint` have values, otherwise it will break the s3 backups!
+To ensure consistency and ensure you are always on the correct cluster (Gold vs GoldDR) it is recommended you use the `crunchy.yaml` Github actions to do any changes to the cluster.

+To be able to run that workflow, ensure you have these secrets set for each environment in Github Actions:
+- CRUNCHY_S3_BACKUP_STORAGE_BUCKET (Should look like BUCKETNAME/db_backups)
+- CRUNCHY_S3_BUCKET
+- CRUNCHY_S3_ENDPOINT
+- CRUNCHY_S3_ACCESS_KEY
+- CRUNCHY_S3_SECRET_KEY
+- CRUNCHY_USER_PASSWORD
+- OPENSHIFT_GOLD_TOKEN
+- OPENSHIFT_GOLDDR_TOKEN

+Environment Variables:
+- OPENSHIFT_GOLD_SERVER
+- OPENSHIFT_GOLDDR_SERVER
+- OPENSHIFT_NAMESPACE

 # Failovers
 At a high level this is how the failover works:
 1. Have an active-standby configuration setup
-1. Shutdown Cluster A and set `standby: false` on Cluster B
+1. Shutdown Cluster A
     - If you can't access Cluster A, that is ok, but note these scenarios
         1. If Cluster A tries to startup again after an Openshift issue, the DB pods will not start anymore
         1. If Cluster A lost network connectivity so the pods stayed running, it will look like you can still read/write to the DB, however these changes are **not** being saved and will be list.
+1. In Cluster B set `standby: false` to make it the primary.
 To switch back:
 1. Delete Cluster A
 1. Rebuild Cluster A as a Standby